distantnative/panel-bar/README.md

 `imagelist` | List of images of the current page `loadtime`  | Info label for loading time
-`language`  | Dropdown to switch between site languages `user`      | Current user
+`language`  | Dropdown to switch between site languages `system`    | Info box with version check of kirby, toolkit and the panel `user`      | Current user
 `logout`    | Sign out current user